zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-governance.markdown

 ![](assets/images/model-strategy.png)

 Considering the previous two points from Gregor Hohpe, each organization must find activities and operating models to enable architecture to work on the most important problems.

-Here are some examples of activities that I've been a part of in organizations I led Architecture functions:
+The Architecture Activities Platform is the place where we have been performing activities that could help an organization to reach it goals.
+Here are some examples of activities:
 * Design mechanisms for teams to make better decisions
 * Supporting teams in their daily work
 * Supporting planned new initiatives and projects